Jump to main content

 The number of publications published during the Brabant and Liège revolutions is estimated at several thousand, so that only a small section of the pamphlet literature is collected here.
 For further information, please refer to the holdings of the Royal Library in Brussels.
 The writings of the Alff Collection were digitised in the UCL Cologne between 2008 and 2009.
 The catalogues and descriptions created by Bruno Haak were taken over for indexing.
 The table of contents are structured in such a way that they first name the subject or the reason for the publication, then the contents of the writing are summarized.
 Comments are generally avoided.

-This collection is labelled Open Access.
+This collection is marked with Open Access.

 Open Access at the University and City Library of Cologne